 Kitchens

 Look for any leaking faucets in your kitchen area, as pests only need a small amount of water to survive.
 Get rid of any garbage and make sure outdoor disposal areas have containers with tight-fitting lids.
-Ensure bottle and can recycling bins are thoroughly cleaned, free of flies.
+Ensure bottle and can recycling bins are thoroughly cleaned and free of flies.
 Check grease traps to make sure they’re clean and functional.
 Clean the kitchen thoroughly between shifts, preferably with organic cleaners.

 Need a quick reference guide for all of this?
 You can also download our expert tip sheet here.